Dog & Cat Desexing Doncaster

 When should I have my pet desexed?

-Desexing is recommended at approximately 5 to 6months of age.
-Younger pets can be desexed however there are more risks.
-If your pet is already an adult there are still significant advantages to desexing.
+We recommend desexing your pet at around 5 to 6 months of age.
+While younger pets can also be desexed, there are more risks involved.
+Even if your pet is already an adult, there are still significant benefits to desexing.

 The advantages to desexing include:-